Male vs Female Massage Therapist: Which One is Right for You?

 Physical Strength and Technique

 Male therapists are often associated with greater physical strength, which can be beneficial for deep tissue massages or working on larger muscle groups.
+This is particularly important for sessions like male pelvic floor massage, where knowledge of anatomy and controlled pressure are key.
 However, it's important to note that strength doesn't always equate to pressure - technique plays a huge role in delivering an effective massage.

 Client Preferences